 Other Cool Components

 I’ve found the VOV tracking of what genres I’m making money in and how much to be really insightful.
 Ask me where I made most of my money before this CRM and I would have said it’s about 30% commercials, 40% eLearning and 30% a mix of everything else.
 But seeing what I actually did the past six months gave me a different skew.
-I had two large jobs, a trilogy audiobook in the fall and a TV series narration in the winter that shifted those numbers around.
+I had two large jobs, a trilogy of audiobook narrations in the fall and a TV series in the winter that shifted those numbers around.

 The Jobs Status By Month tab gives me a quick glance at my cash flow.
 Telling me how much I have in receivables, something my partner (i.e. husband) always asks before agreeing to purchases.
 Nudge, wink.